smurfix/flask-script/docs/index.rst

         def run(self, app):
             if self.prompt_bool(
-                "Are you sure you want to lose all your data ?"): db.drop_all()
+                "Are you sure you want to lose all your data"): db.drop_all()

     manager.add_command("dropdb", DropDatabase())